 Where is Avila Beach

-Avila Beach is the perfect place to explore the California central coast from.
+Avila Beach is the perfect place to explore the California central coast.
 There are several excellent hotels in town and more in nearby Pismo Beach.